Chalmers’ fundamental values are: Openness, Participation, Respect, Diversity and Quality. They are to permeate all operations.

-The spirit of Chalmers means that we cherish our community and that all of us – students and employees – care about one another, about how we behave and about the well-being of our fellow students and co-workers.
+This culture means that we cherish our community and that all of us – students and employees – care about one another, about how we behave and about the well-being of our fellow students and co-workers.
 It also means that we stand up for certain values in all situations, and that is something of the utmost importance for us.
 It really is.

 Our ambition is for our collaboration partners to stand up for similar values.

-The cornerstone of the spirit of Chalmers, our code of conduct, consists of our five fundamental values: openness, participation, diversity, respect and quality.
+This culture is based on our five fundamental values: openness, participation, diversity, respect and quality.
 The words themselves are not unique, but in our context, where they are connected to one another, they become both meaningful and relevant.

 We consider it self-evident that the study and work environment at Chalmers should provide the same conditions for everyone’s well-being and for everyone to feel able to be open and safe – regardless of gender, transgender or intersex identity or expression, ethnic background, religion or other belief system, disability, sexual orientation or age.